-Alert for Action" is issued which requires intervention action by enforcement authorities.
-44 food alerts were issued by the FSA in 2017 (January to December), two of which were for action by Local Authorities.
-The FSA also issued 95 allergy alerts.
+In some cases, a "Food Alert for Action" is issued which requires intervention action by enforcement authorities.
+79 food alerts were issued by the FSA in 2018 (January to December), one of which was for action by Local Authorities.
+The FSA also issued 120 allergy alerts.